Korean Air sees no drop in U.S. bookings because of MERS

-MIAMI Korean Air Lines Co Ltd (003490.KS) has seen some concern from U.S. customers about the outbreak of Middle East Respiratory Syndrome (MERS) in South Korea but bookings from the United States have not been affected, an executive at the airline said.
+MIAMI, June 7 Korean Air Lines Co Ltd has seen some concern from U.S. customers about the outbreak of Middle East Respiratory Syndrome (MERS) in South Korea but bookings from the United States have not been affected, an executive at the airline said.

 The Seoul-based airline has received calls from U.S. customers asking about the safety of travel to the region, although sales numbers suggest demand is steady, said John E. Jackson, Korean Air's vice president of passenger marketing and sales for the Americas.